bsazonov/rethread/docs/Rationale.md

 Cancellation token implements generic way to cancel arbitrary blocking calls.
 Out of the box rethread provides cancellable implementations for `condition_variable::wait`, `this_thread::sleep`, and UNIX `poll`.

 ##RAII thread
+`rethread::thread` is
-Using cancellation_token, rethread implements RAII-compliant `std::thread` wrapper: `rethread::thread`.
+Using `cancellation_token`, rethread implements RAII-compliant `std::thread` wrapper: `rethread::thread`.
 It stores `cancellation_token` object and passes it to the invoked function, thus allowing graceful cancellation from thread destructor.
 After cancelling the token, `rethread::thread` joins the underlying thread.
 ```cpp
 void use_thread()
 {